UNIVERSITY OF WISCONSIN River Falls

 A: Students are required to obtain (purchase, rent, borrow, etc.) the necessary textbooks for the U.S. course offerings they will be taking.
 It will be the student's responsibility to bring the textbooks with them and/or obtain them prior to the first day of classes.
-Required textbook information can be found by clicking on "Courses" under the "Resources" section on the left side of this website's homepage.
+Required textbook information can be found by clicking on "Courses" section on the left side of this website's homepage.
 Textbooks for British course offerings will be available for use at Dalkeith House.
 (There may also be additional expenses for special courses such as art, photography, field trips, etc.)

 Q: What library facilities will be available?

 A: There is a very limited number of books at Dalkeith House.
 Library work can be done at Dalkeith Library and the Central Library of Edinburgh; both allow students to check books out.
 The National Library allows books to be used on the premises only.
 Please check with the Resident Director of Operations regarding what arrangements have been made to use The University of Edinburgh library.
 Academic resources are also available on the Internet.

 A: Pack light!
 A large rucksack is practically indispensable for travel and it can be used as one piece of luggage.
 Waterproof outer wear is essential.
 Bring clothing that can be layered; Dalkeith House can be drafty at times.
 Indoor swimming pools are in the area, so a swimsuit would be appropriate.
 Bring some lightweight clothes, if you plan to visit Greece, Spain, etc. Good walking shoes/boots are a priority, especially for females since they are harder to purchase there.